uozrobotics/hackathon2025_ws/doc/challenge.md

 It is composed of the following steps:
 * follow a path provided by the organization team,
 * perform an agricultural task (weeding) in a crops field,
-* avoid static and mobile obstacles (object, humans, vehicles, small passage),
+* avoid static and mobile obstacles (objects, humans, vehicles, ditches),
-* indoor robot control (degraded GNSS signal inside buildings),
+* indoor robot navigation (degraded GNSS signal inside buildings),
-* robot control on sloping terrain.
+* robot control and stability on sloping terrain.
+* Implement management

-During the preliminary phase, you will use a simulation environment based on Gazebo Classic simulator.
+During the preliminary phase, you will use a simulation environment based on classical Gazebo simulator.
-This environment corresponds to a farm containing a crops field, a robot you control and various elements.
+This environment corresponds to a farm containing a crop field, a robot you control and various elements.
-The robot is equipped with a hoeing system to treat the plot and a set of sensors to perceive the environment and localize the robot.
+The robot is equipped with a hoeing implement to treat the plot and a set of sensors to perceive the environment and localize the robot.
 All the elements are interfaced using ROS2 topics, services and actions.
 The description of this interface [is available here](doc/robot_interface.md).